Buying a second hand boat is a huge investment and often a lifelong dream.

 5- What is included in my purchase?

 Make sure you know what is included in your purchase.
 Often we see customers purchasing a boat without checking what is included in the offer, misleading photos can give the impression that you are buying a fully equipped fishing boat but in reality, the offer was only for the hull and so on.
-Fishing and safety gear, for example, are the most common items not included on the purchase.
-Even though safety gear is not as costly as other equipment is necessary and can save your life on the water.
-Fishing gear in the opposite spectrum can be really expensive and if not included in the offer, could change from bargain to nightmare.
+Fishing and safety gear, for example, are the most common items not included in the purchase.
+Even though safety gear is not as costly as other equipment, it is necessary equipment which is specified under marine regulations and can save your life on the water.
+Electronics fitted to the boat, if removed, will be very costly to replace and have fitted.

 6- Should I get a professional inspection before purchasing?

-This is a question you need to ask yourself as well when buying a second hand boat!
+This is a question you need to ask yourself when buying a second hand boat!
 Some sellers choose to have their boats tested for seaworthiness and will sell their boat with a SeaWorthy Inspection report to give them peace of mind.
-If your boat does not come with one, and you have any doubt at all in your ability to check every element of the boat, it is absolutely crucial to have an inspection conducted.
-SeaWorthy Inspections are performed by professional, certified, highly experienced marine technicians.
+If your boat does not come with one, and you have any doubt at all in your ability to check every element of the boat, it is absolutely crucial to have an independent inspection conducted.
+SeaWorthy Inspections are performed by professional, certified and highly experienced marine technicians.

 An inspection usually takes about 90 minutes to complete and you will receive a detailed checkpoint report on all elements of the boat including the hull, engine, electrical system and trailer.

 SeaWorthy Inspections offer a mobile boat inspection service and can come to the location of the boat whether it is at your home or at a dealership.
 We can generally schedule an inspection within 4-5 working days.
 A Certificate of SeaWorthiness will be emailed to you within 24 hours after the inspection is completed.
 For further information, please contact us on 1300 462 883 or check our pricing page.

 Click the button below to book an inspection.